dreamking60/d3-start-to-finish-leanpub/manuscript/24 PRACTICAL Add popup.md

-# Practical: Add a popup
+# Practical: Add a Popup

 In this practical we **add a popup** to Energy Explorer using the Flourish popup component: